flipt-io/cup/README.md

 ### `cupd` Server

 `cupd` is the server portion of the `cup` project.
-It handles sources to target repositories, manifesting resource APIs and handling transformations through resource controllers.
+It handles sources to target repositories, manifesting resource APIs, and transformations through resource controllers.

 ```
 go install ./cmd/cupd/...